WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

--   `npm run build` - builds the code for production.
+-   `pnpm build` - builds the code for production.
--   `npm run build:custom` - builds the code for production with two entry points and a custom output folder.
+-   `pnpm build:custom` - builds the code for production with two entry points and a custom output folder.
 Paths for custom entry points are relative to the project root.

 This script automatically use the optimized config but sometimes you may want to specify some custom options: